Fixing ZSH slowdown caused by NVM

 alias npm='unalias node ; unalias npm ; nvm use default ; npm $@'

-This fixes the issue and moves the slowness to the first time you actually run node or nvm.
+This fixes the issue and moves the slowness to the first time you actually run node/npm/nvm.
 More info on this Github issue comment by @parasyte.

-If you want a less “patchy” solution with less downsides, you can just entirely replace nvm with fnm, a much faster Node.js version manager built in Rust.
-It’s compatible with nvm and works with .nvmrc and .node-version.
+If you want a less “patchy” solution with less downsides, you can just entirely replace nvm with fnm, a much faster Node.js version manager written in Rust.
+It’s a drop-in replacement for nvm also compatible with .nvmrc and .node-version.

 alias nvm='echo "(╯°□°)╯︵ɯʌu, did you mean fnm?"'